01 of 04

-- If you have been sewing for a while, you understand easing verses gathering fabric.
+If you have been sewing for a while, you understand easing versus gathering fabric.
 Turning under a curved hem is apt to have tucks of fabric rather than a smooth flowing line.
-Using the row of basting stitches, you will draw the threads of the fabric closer together to each other so that they will fit the area you are turning them under to.
+Using the row of basting stitches, you will draw the threads of the fabric closer together to each other so that they will fit the area into which you are turning them under.

 04 of 04

 Your goal is to stitch as close to the edge that was pressed under first to attach it to the body of the fabric.

 This can be achieved with hand sewing.
 Hand sewing is usually done to eliminate any stitching from being seen.